Claude Cowork business solutions for Canadian enterprises - benefits, challenges, implementation

 • Introduce Legal and Finance with staged permissions.

-• Create a signed plugin registry (checksums) pending org distribution.
+• Establish a signed plugin registry (including checksums) pending organization distribution.

-• Run a security review of MCP server/client paths; document residual risks.
+• Conduct a security review of MCP server/client paths; document remaining risks.

 Buyer’s & risk checklist

-• Provisioning & distribution: Packaging/signing approach until org-wide rollout ships.
+• Provisioning & distribution: Approach to packaging/signing until organization-wide rollout is implemented.

-• Identity & access: SSO/SCIM, service accounts, secrets rotation at the connector layer.
+• Identity & access: Utilize SSO/SCIM, service accounts, and secrets rotation at the connector level.

-• Guardrails: Human-in-the-loop for writes (finance, data, file deletes).
+• Guardrails: Include human oversight for write privileges (finance, data, file deletions).

-• Change management: Version skills/commands; peer review before release.
+• Change management: Version skills/commands and undergo peer review before release.

-• Data residency: Where configs/logs/artefacts live during the preview phase.
+• Data residency: Identify where configs, logs, and artifacts are stored during the preview phase.

-• Support: Clear ownership for plugin failures and connector drift.
+• Support: Clearly define ownership for plugin failures and connector drift issues.

 FAQ